bmsleight/Review_of_UK_UAS_Regulations/Response_CAA.md

 Definitely no

 Remote ID for UAS below 250g with cameras will lead to more user circumventing Remote ID.
 This will reduce the peer pressure to comply with the current regulations from with the drone community.
 An unintended consequence will increase the non-compliance and security risk.

-Remote ID does not improve safety
+Remote ID does not improve safety.

+It is beyond the scope of the CAA.
+Over-reach to harvest data.

+When rules lose the support of the masses they get ignored by the masses.

+Criminals will not register.

  15. Should CAA to implement geo-awareness (Opportunity 12) and why?